 DIY Digital Marketing Education: Where to Start

 So you’re a small business and you want to learn how to get a proper education in digital marketing to maintain your online marketing plan on your own.
 Consulting and agency fees are out of the question long term, but you do have a little money set aside for marketing spend and continuing education.
 You’re in luck.
-With a little planning and budgeting, your spend can go a long way.
+With a little planning and budgeting, your spending can go a long way.
 Let’s explore some of the resources to learn the discipline of digital marketing, so you can run those programs on your own.

 Use an Agency/Consultant for a Short Period of Time

 If you have some money set aside that you can invest in online marketing services or consulting, it’s not a bad idea to use these services for a period of time to get on the right path.
-This is if it’s an agency that’s committed to educating clients along the way on where you are and where you should be headed and why.
+This is if it’s an agency that’s committed to educating clients along the way on where you are where you should be headed, and why.

 There’s no use spending the money if you won’t be able to maintain the site moving forward on your own and/or if you haven’t learned one thing from the experience.
 Make sure when you’re shopping around for consulting or services that you get a feel for the firm’s attitude about knowledge transfer and what they are offering you as far as tools you can take with you.